 Fewer than 15% of Tasmania's threatened species, and a much lower proportion of our other species, are monitored to assess whether conservation efforts are adequate and effective.
 Yet for many, known and potential threats are increasing and changing across the state.

 Acoustic monitoring is a great way to find and monitor a wide range of species in an efficient and non-invasive manner.
-We're going to use sound recorders to count and monitor noisy species including bats, birds and mammals.
-We're continuing to target bats and bitterns this season, both of which have distinctive calls.
-An automated data upload and call identifier pipeline provided by the British Trust for Ornithology (BTO) provides quick feedback on whether bats or bitterns have been found.
+CallTrackers participants use sound recorders to count and monitor noisy species including bats, birds and mammals.
+We target bats and bitterns season, both of which have distinctive calls, and have recently started searching for calls from the Far eastern curlew.
+An automated data upload and call identifier pipeline provided by the British Trust for Ornithology (BTO) provides quick feedback on whether bats, bitterns or curlews have been found.

 Southern forest bat (Lisa Cawthen)